marcpadilla/Prepare-Triage/README.md

 Takes a matter Splunk share containing DupTriage and/or KapeTriage packages and processes them with KAPE.

-If multiple triage packages for a single host exist, Process-Triage will process them all.
+If multiple triage packages for a single host exist Process-Triage will process them all.
 This behavior can be modified to meet your needs.
 Process-Triage will detect if a triage package has already been processed and skip it by default.
 This encourages you to run Process-Triage throughout an engagement.

 ## Required Software